STUDENT’S RIGHT TO CANCEL

 Institution shall refund 100 percent of the amount paid for institutional charges, less the Application Fee, if notice of cancellation is made through attendance at the first class session, or the seventh class day after enrollment, whichever is later.

-Cancellation shall occur on the date and time when Nobel School of Business received student’s notification.
+Cancellation shall occur on the date and time when Nobel University received student’s notification.
 Notification can be done in person, mail, or email.
 Written notification of cancellation or withdrawal from the student shall not be required for refund payment.

 Cancellation or withdrawal may also be effectuated by student’s conduct, including, but not necessarily limited to, a student’s lack of attendance.